guiwustro/my-portfolio/README.md

 First, run the development server:

-NODE VERSION: 18.10
+NODE VERSION: 18.0 OR SUPERIOR

-If the Node.js version is less than 18.10 the application maybe can't be stated.
+If the Node.js version is less than 18.0 the application maybe can't be started.

 ```bash
 npm run dev